drupal-graphql/graphql/doc/queries/querying-nodes.md

 As we can see the result just fills the entities array with the information we wanted out of each node.
 Lets then look at a bit more complex queries regarding nodes.

+### A note on filters

+The GraphQL module allows for very complex type of filters, for a deeper look into filters checkout the Filters guide in this section.

 ## Querying a single node by its node id